-In the last couple of months, members of the George County Sheriff’s Office have been working to create a Special Response Team (SRT), a unit within the sheriff’s office that provides specialized services in support of the George County Sheriff’s Office and its mission.
+In recent months, members of the George County Sheriff’s Office have been working to create a Special Response Team (SRT), a unit within the sheriff’s office that provides specialized services in support of the George County Sheriff’s Office and its mission.
 The main goal of an SRT is to provide protection and safety for innocent civilians and law enforcement personnel while reducing the possibility of injuries and death in HIGH RISK incidents.
 These officers realize their primary responsibility will be FIRST to their agency and assignment to this team is voluntary.
 It will be the first of its kind for the George County Sheriff’s Office.

 We are proud of what we do.
 Our goal is to serve and protect every citizen in George County.
 And to do this we need your support, we need your input.
 And we need our county leaders to know we have those from you.